rspvsanjay/Text_Summarization/README.md

 This project is extended version of following research work:

 Title: "ESUM: An Efficient System for Query-Specific Multi-document Summarization"

+The above research paper can be found by the link : https://link.springer.com/chapter/10.1007/978-3-642-00958-7_74